-From 14 to 20 April 2021, the Fulbright Commission in Brussels facilitated the participation of 20 American alumni of the Fulbright U.S. Student Program and 20 European alumni of EU-funded exchange programs in the 2021 EU-US Young Leaders Seminar on the Future of Cities.
-This marked the fourth iteration of the Young Leaders Seminar, which was first held in […]
+From 3 to 5 April 2023, the Fulbright Commission in Brussels facilitated the participation of 25 current American Fulbrighters and 25 European alumni of EU-funded exchange programs in the 2023 EU-US Young Leaders Seminar on Active Civic Participation.
+The event marked the sixth iteration of the EU-US Young Leaders Seminar, which was first held in […]

 As the recipient of a Fulbright Schuman European Affairs Program Fellowship, Prof. Sandy Dall’erba has spent the 2022-2023 academic year conducting research in Economics at the University of Zaragoza, Spain, and the University of Toulouse, France.
 His work focuses on the global food supply chain, the amount of water it consumes and the impact of […]

 My long-awaited Fulbright experience started on a tropical day at the end of August and finished with an exceptional winter storm right before Christmas.
 Unlike the temperature, my enthusiasm for living and studying in New England did constantly increase during those four months.